-With reference to the Bat Mitigation Guidelines the unmitigated effect of the potential impacts associated with the works will represent a certain impact on Common Pipistrelle bats.
-There being no signs of a maternity or winter roost, it is supposed that the house in its unused state is providing temporary roosts.
-With the house being brought back to habitable condition It is suggested that these effects could be mitigated against, depending on the outcome of an application for a derogation licence.
-The present location of a temporary roost is in two compromised chimney stacks, which are potentially dangerous as these are moving and are in need of removal.
-It is proposed to establish other temporary roost locations within the site.
+With reference to the Bat Mitigation Guidelines the unmitigated effect of the potential impacts associated with the works will represent a certain impact on Lesser horse shoe bats.
+It is suggested that these effects could be mitigated against, depending on the outcome of an application for a derogation licence.